cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Video of VS Code Setup

 #.
 Setup SSH key using `instructions <https://cloud.google.com/compute/docs/connect/create-ssh-keys>`_
 #.
+Once your ssh key is created run ``cat /path/to/key.pub`` and copy the full ssh key.
+The format should be ssh-rsa keyvalue user.
+#.
+Go to your instance, select edit, and add an SSH key.
+#.
 Install the VS Code 'Remote - SSH' extension.
 #.
 Press Cmd + Shift + P. Select "Connect to host". then "Configure SSH Hosts...".
 Open the ".../.ssh/config" file.
 Fill out GCP host config as shown in the image.